computacenter-de/tech-task-wp07/README.all-in-one.md

 Jenkins home directory and other necessary files.
 Open Source Jenkins doesn't provide that plugin based backup approach.

 The following supported way was implemented by us.
-You can all find details here:
+You can all find details in the official documentation:

 * [Backup Plugin Documentation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin)
 * [Restoring from a Backup](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/restoring-from-backup-plugin)